dhhagan/opcsim/docs/_build/html/_sources/tutorial/model.rst.txt

-Now that we have a better understanding of what the counting efficiency function looks like (and how you can define your own), let's go ahead and show how to build an OPC that uses one of these functions.
+Now that we have a better understanding of what the counting efficiency function looks like (and how you can define your own), let’s go ahead and show how to build an OPC that uses one of these functions.

-Let's go ahead and build a 10-bin OPC that uses the tanh counting efficiency from above:
+Let’s go ahead and build a 10-bin OPC that uses the tanh counting efficiency from above:

 .. code:: ipython3